import-js/eslint-plugin-import/docs/rules/no-extraneous-dependencies.md

 "import/no-extraneous-dependencies": ["error", {"devDependencies": ["**/*.test.js", "**/*.spec.js"]}]
 ```

-When using an array of globs, the setting will be activated if the name of the file being linted matches a single glob in the array.
+When using an array of globs, the setting will be set to `true` (no errors reported) if the name of the file being linted matches a single glob in the array, and `false` otherwise.

 ## Rule Details